As of June 1, 2019, anyone looking to fly a drone in Canada is regulated by Part IX of the Canadian Aviation Regulations (CARs).

 Drone Registration in Canada – Section 901.02

 In order to be able to fly your drone, you must register your drone with Transport Canada.
-This applies to all drones above 250g, and the registration number must be clearly visible on the drone.
+This applies to all drones that weigh 250g and above, and the registration number must be clearly visible on the drone.
 Registration costs $5, and requires you to provide the purchase date, make, model, serial number, weight and type of drone.
 Once you have registered, you’ll immediately receive a download link to obtain your registration.
 Print that off and keep it with your drone as it’s required to be with your drone during all flight.

 Flying your Drone in Controlled Airspace